Homo Deus: A Brief History of Tomorrow: Reception

-Popular reception

 Homo Deus was reviewed or discussed in The New York Times, The Guardian, The Economist, The New Yorker, NPR, Financial Times, and Times Higher Education.

 Steve Aoki's song "Homo Deus" on the album Neon Future IV is named after the book and features Harari's narration of the audiobook.

-Reception

 Writing in The Guardian, David Runciman praised the book's originality and style, although he suggested that it lacked empathy for Homo sapiens.
 The review points out that "Harari cares about the fate of animals in a human world but he writes about the prospects for Homo sapiens in a data-driven world with a lofty insouciance."
 He also added: "Harari would probably be the first to admit, it's [the book] only intelligent by human standards, which are nothing special.
 By the standards of the smartest machines it’s woolly and speculative."
 Runciman nonetheless gave the book a generally positive review.

 In a mixed review, The Economist called Homo Deus "a glib work, full of corner-cutting sleights of hand and unsatisfactory generalisations" and stated that "Mr Harari has a tendency towards scientific name-dropping—words like biotech, nanotechnology and artificial intelligence abound—but he rarely engages with these topics in any serious way."

 Writing in the Journal of Evolution and Technology, Allan McCay has challenged Harari's claims about human algorithmic agency.